Skip to main content

 Supported CWEs

-Fix supports the following CWEs for each supported language.
-For the complete list of CWEs that each Veracode scan type supports, see Veracode and the CWE.
+Veracode Fix suggests fixes for the following CWEs in each supported language.
+For a complete list of CWEs supported by each Veracode scan type, see Veracode and the CWE.

 C#